Offbeatmammal/GridBuddy/README.md

 - Import automatically from race admin software (eg [NatSoft](http://racing.natsoft.com.au/))
 - Optimize the code around left/right hand Pole position layouts
+- Double check that all functionality is duplicated for L/R layouts
-- move to more ajax/DOM manipulation vs full page refresh
+- move to more ajax/DOM manipulation vs full page refresh (especially for things like RoG change)
-- Support Marshalling/Grid teams moving a car to a rear-of-grid space
+- Need to disable save/add buttons if text fields are empty (mostly in Admin)
 - Indicate what revision is being viewed (and prompt to update if old)
 - move to realtime messaging vs refresh for all team displays (though need to address the issue of, eg, a message being received and changing status as the receiving user taps, toggling the result!t)